esmalleydev/srating.io-gui/README.md

 # > sportsranking.io

 This is the open-source GUI project for sportsranking.io.
+This utilizes [reactjs](https://reactjs.org/) and [MUI](https://mui.com/material-ui/getting-started/overview/)

 ## Set up